SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - We use NGINX as frontend servers because it can handle heavy traffic and it is used as reverse proxy also.
 IIS is only used for windows based applications.
 - We have 'winscp' for file transfer.
 It is a mini windows in linux server.
 - Generally frontend servers called as HTTP servers on port 80.
 Hosts html and java based applications.
 While Backend is also on HTTP servers but on port 8080.
 Hosts applications like tomcat, jboss, .net, python etc.
-- These frontend and backend servers will connect through API's
+- These frontend and database servers will connect through API's (Backend)
 - How to know your Public IP address given by your airtel subscription ?
 Just type 'What is my ip in google'
 - Every router has two sections Public and Private.
 Modem or router will provide private IPs to the internal systems like phone, laptop, refrigerator etc. using NAT.
 If you type 'ipconfig' in cmd you will get all details, IPv4 is my PrivateIP.
 IPv4 are exhausting and we are upgrading to IPv6 till then we can use IPv4.
 We have 2power32 IP addresses.
 If we allocate all these, we get problems.
 So they brought 'NAT' Network Address Translation.
 However latency will be slow that is nothing but time to respond will be somewhat slow.
 - What is Fibre exchange points ?